 Impact of Going Over Your Credit Limit

 If you need to make a purchase that would exceed your available credit, first ask your credit card issuer for a credit limit increase.
-You can also try splitting the transaction, paying for a portion on your credit card and the remainder in cash.
+You can also try splitting the transaction, paying for a portion on your credit card and the remainder using a debit card or cash.

 Frequently Asked Questions (FAQs)

 Getting a credit limit increase can sometimes be as easy as asking for it.
 Simply call customer service and ask a representative whether you can have a credit limit increase.
 If your credit limit increase is denied, ask for advice about how to get it approved next time around.
 You may just need to wait a little longer, or you may need to work on your credit score.

 What is the average credit limit in the U.S.?

 According to Experian, the average credit limit for U.S. consumers between the ages of 18 and 23 in 2020 was $8,064.
 The average limit was $20,652 for those between the ages of 24 to 39, $33,363 for those ages 40 to 55, $39,915 for those ages 56 to 74, and $33,603 for those 75 and older.